Maybe we should just give up the pursuit of happiness.

 “What doesn’t kill me, makes me stronger.”

-While that sounds heroic, but it’s not entirely accurate.
+While that sounds heroic, it’s not entirely accurate.
 Decades of psychological research show stressors are generally bad for humans, contributing to anxiety, depression and heart disease.
 Not all bad things benefit us.

 Not all unpleasant but non-lethal experiences turn out advantageous, because lack of death does not suffice for reaping the benefits of agony.
 Crucially, hardship by itself is not enough, but setbacks offer a possibility for advancement.